react-native-webview/react-native-webview/docs/Guide.md

 #### The `injectJavaScript` method

-While convenient, the downside to the previously mentioned `injectedJavaScript` prop is that it only runs once.
+While convenient, the downside to the previously mentioned `injectedJavaScriptBeforeContentLoaded` prop is that it only runs once.
 That's why we also expose a method on the webview ref called `injectJavaScript` (note the slightly different name!).

 ```jsx
 import React, { Component } from 'react';